redaGit/satelliteIXR/README.md

 2. esat ports in VPRN as SAP.
 3. Logging and Alarms of Satellite and esat ports
-4. Qos – Buffer Allocation with various shaping rates.
+4. Qos – Buffer Allocation with various shaping rates
 5. Qos - Shaping of esat ports
 6. Qos - ACL Egress FC Classification.
 7. Qos - Scheduling Traffic correctly